 Many, if not most, people are trapped by mortgage payments, car payments, etc., in jobs they do not love.
 There is a simple test: Would they continue to do the same work without pay?

 Only a few fortunate individuals have the freedom to learn who they are, and more important, who they might become, given the time for both spiritual reflection and inner growth, as well as genuine opportunities to prosper and contribute to the greater material good of mankind; not just in a narrow financial sense.
 Such truly free citizens would also help to insure an ongoing, enlightened, political discourse, not easily manipulated.

-Robert Edmonds, the late economist, argued that excess wealth concentration is the root cause of inflation and recession, thus broadening the ownership of wealth may not simply be an ethical concern, but an economic necessity.
+The late Robert Edmonds, an iconoclastic economist, argued that excess wealth concentration is the root cause of inflation and recession, thus broadening the ownership of wealth may not simply be an ethical concern, but an economic necessity.
 He designed incentives that could create what he termed “overfull” employment, without inflation, accompanied by expanded ownership opportunities and substantial second incomes.
 As a consequence the toil component of the work week would gradually diminish.

 This American led accelerated evolution would initiate the most genuinely free society in human history.

 A dashboard style scorecard might be developed to provide a daily, widely diffused, set of indicators to monitor worldwide progress toward Project goals, such as the daily progress toward reduction in the use of fossil fuels.
 The intention is to make this scorecard as commonplace as the reporting of stock exchange averages.